sandrasoueid/hera/README.md

 # hera
-Hera - A daily, hourly planner app for Windows, macOS, Linux, Android and iOS.
+Hera - A daily, hourly planner app for windows, macOS, and Linux.